Home

 optimistic expectations about the effects of hormones.

 Firstly, why do you really want to start taking them?
-The results of prolonged use of hormones such as oestrogens at medicinal levels are obvious and permanent.
+The results of prolonged use of hormones such as Estrogens at medicinal levels are obvious and permanent.
 Taking female hormones makes no sense unless you are seeking permanent and irreversible body feminisation.
 In particular breast development can soon become a source of embarrassment for some one still living as a man, it will not shrink significantly when the hormones are stopped, and may eventually require surgical removal (gynecomastia).

 Secondly, there are serious medical risks associated with long term hormone use, although admittedly recent studies seem to show that these risks are much less than previously thought, for example post-operative MTF women seem to be no more at risk of getting breast cancer than genetic women on HRT.